 If you wish to changes the defautlt branch, here are the steps in renaming the default branch.
 These steps will be discussed in details in a different guide; - Change the branch name - Set remote upstream tracking for the new branch - Change the new branch name in repo host.

-The following error below will be prompted when you are running a pipeline job in Git.
-For this specific scenario, this error was prompted because I use using “master” instead of on main as the default branch name.
-You can see from the image below, various hinds were given.
+Encounter the following issue while executing a Git pipeline job.
+In this context, the error emerged as I used “master” instead of “main,” highlighting the significance of comprehending Git branches, including the default master branch in Git.
+You can see from the image below that various hinds were given.
 With these hints, I was able to resolve the issue very quickly.
-Kindly refer to this related error: Cannot lock ref ‘refs/remotes/origin/windows’: unable to resolve reference ‘refs/remotes/origin/windows’, Not a directory!
+Kindly refer to this error: Cannot lock ref ‘refs/remotes/origin/windows’: unable to resolve reference ‘refs/remotes/origin/windows’, Not a directory!

 Solution: This error can be resolved in different ways but understanding your environment will help.